Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/sortby.md

 `CFTUTIL DISPLAY SORTBY=(PART,IDF)`

 Additionally, you can add a prefix to the sorting criteria to indicate the order of the returned content.
-Use the plus symbol (`+)` for ascending or the minus symbol (`- `) descending order, where the default value is +.
+Use the plus symbol (`+)` for ascending or the minus symbol (`-`) descending order, where the default value is +.

 For example:

-`CFTUTIL DISPLAY SORTBY=(- IDTU)`
+`CFTUTIL DISPLAY SORTBY=(-IDTU)`

 You can use the `SORTBY `option with any parameter that is used in the Transfer CFT catalog.
 You can view all catalog parameters in the Transfer CFT UI, or enter the following CFTUTIL command to display a complete list: